"Understanding Suicidal Thoughts: Leading with Compassion"

 Acknowledging "the suicidal part”

-Recognizing that one part of you may want to escape, while other parts want to live, can create space for self-compassion.
+Recognizing that one part of you may want to escape, while the other parts want to live, can create space for self-compassion.
 It helps to remember that there’s more to you than just the pain.

 Recognizing the Nervous System in Alarm